UrsaDK/JSONav/README.md

 ### Extension

-First of all you would need to checkout this repository and it's sub-modules:
+First of all you need to clone the repository:

     git clone https://github.com/UmkaDK/JSONav.git

+External dependencies are stored within it as submodules.
+They will be initialised and updated automatically during the first build.

-Then, use the following command to build an unpackaged and unsigned extension in the `JSONav.safariextension` directory of the project:
+Use the following command to build an unpackaged and unsigned extension in `JSONav.safariextension` directory of the project:

     npm install